 Here’s how to start the Galaxy S3 4.1.2 root:

 After powering the phone off, put it on download mode by pressing volume down, home and power buttons together.
 You will then see a warning message on the screen, press power button once again to enter the download mode.
+This is needed to start up the rooting of your Samsung Galaxy S3 4.1.2.

 Run Odin3 v1.85.exe as an Administrator.